simonambridge/SparkSensorData/README.md

 (4 rows)
 ```

-You can also push the contents of the csv file (150 records) to the port before starting the Spark job:
+You can try pushing the contents of the csv file (150 records) to the port before starting the Spark job:
 ```
 cat SensorData2.csv | nc -lk localhost 9999
 ```